ayahya70/CircuitPython/README.md

 ### Pictures
 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/photointerrupter.jpg" width="350">

+[ I got my picture from images because I could not find a website that had a diagram of a photointterupter]

 ### lessons
  I learned about time.time and how the lower the variable is the faster it is to notice how many time the phtointeruppter was interupted.
 I also got to experiment with the commands that detemined how long the code ran for.
 Just a side note it was really impressive how many times it was able to detect the times it was interrupted.